waezone/waeHUD/README.txt

 Version 1.1 Change a few font sizes, added new HUD Item Effect Meters, added a team bar, added new crosshair presets.
 Version 1.2 Added 4:3 and 16:10 support hurray!
 Also added new crosshair preset.
 Also added a background picture to the main menu from http://luzikthepelle.deviantart.com/
 Version 1.3 Added and removed fonts, changed freeze panels and itempanels.
 Made changes to make it look more complete.
-Version 1.4 New custom main menu, new win panel.
+Version 1.4 New custom main menu, changed menu background. new win panel.
 Main menu is subject to change, like button orientation.